Uncategorised

 In addition to the proposed tax, Sánchez outlined other measures, such as offering tax breaks for landlords providing affordable housing and increasing taxes on properties used for short-term tourist rentals.
 However, specifics about when these policies would take effect or their exact implementation remain unclear.

 The housing crisis has been a persistent issue for Spain, compounded by the 2008 property market crash and the global financial crisis.
 Over nearly two decades, successive governments have struggled to address the imbalance between housing costs and incomes.
-With property prices soaring 82% in the last 10 years, the gap continues to widen.
+With property prices soaring 82% in the last 10 years, the gap widens.

 Sánchez’s plan is ambitious, targeting systemic issues that have plagued Spain for years.
 However, its success will depend on swift parliamentary approval and effective implementation.
 For now, the country’s housing market remains a contentious and urgent challenge.